GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

 Branch master set up to track remote branch master from origin.
 ```

 Now we need to actually obtain some Twitter API credentials, so we start by logging into our Twitter account and then visiting [https://apps.twitter.com/](https://apps.twitter.com/).
-Here, click `Create New App` then fill out the form as you see fit.
+Click `Create New App` then fill out the form as you see fit.
 For this example we'll use the following:

 - `Name`: AirbrakeArticles
 - `Description`: Tweeting random Airbrake.io articles!
 - `Website`: https://github.com/GabeStah/twitter-bot

-Agree to the agreement then create your app!
+Agree to the terms of use, then create your app!

-Next, we need to create and copy the API keys to the `twitter-api-credentials.js` file for use in our project.
+Next, we need to create and copy the API keys into the `twitter-api-credentials.js` file for use in our project.
 Click on the `Keys and Access Tokens` tab at the top, then click `Create my access token` at the bottom.
 Per the [Twitter NPM](https://www.npmjs.com/package/twitter) documentation we need the `consumer_key`, `consumer_secret`, `access_token_key`, and `access_token_secret` values from Twitter.
 Open the `twitter-api-credentials.js` and paste the following template into it:

 ```js
 // twitter-api-credentials.js